-Update December 14, 2018: At the December Board of Governors meeting, the People, Community & International Committee presented two alternate timelines for the full review of Policy 131.
+Update February 7, 2019: At the February Board of Governors meeting, the People, Community & International Committee announced the finalization of their timeline for the full review of Policy 131.

-One would begin in April 2019 — similar to as originally proposed — for approval at the April 2020 Board meeting.
-The second would begin in September 2019, for approval at the June 2020 meeting.
+The review will begin in April 2019 — similar to as originally proposed — for approval at the April 2020 Board meeting.

-While the April timeline sees the policy approved two months earlier, it would notably place a planned four-week community consultation period between December 6, 2019 to January 3, 2020 — right across exams and the holidays.
+While the university went with the earlier of two options, this timeline notably places a planned four-week community consultation period between December 6, 2019 and January 3, 2020 — right across exams and the holidays.

 An AMS submission to a recent Board of Governors committee meeting lobbied the university to start reviewing its sexual misconduct policy (Policy 131) in fall 2019.